Debangshu93/analytic/README.md

 Run lambda_min_convex.py to generate figure 5 (Minimum eigen-value of l_10 ball).
 Image saved as convex.pdf.

 To run each program separately run it from a python interpreter.
-Import the respective python library and run the plot() method.
+Import the respective python module and run the plot() method.

+lambda_min_convex.py requires cvxpy python package.